Originally published 3/13/20 - Updated 11/14/22

 SEO refers to using various strategies to organically draw visitors to your website.
 You’re optimizing your content in ways that encourage search engines to move you in their rankings.
 That makes it easier for visitors to find your page when searching for the goods or services your business offers.

-Metadata — Including targeted keywords in the page title, header tags, meta descriptions, and other page elements to help with search engine results page (SERP) rankings
+Including targeted keywords in the page title, header tags, meta descriptions, and other page elements to help with search engine results page (SERP) rankings.

-Optimized page copy — Making sure the text in landing page or blogs incorporate strategic keywords
+Making sure the text on the landing page or blogs incorporates strategic keywords.

-Mobile Experience — Optimizing content for viewing on smaller mobile devices
+Optimizing content for viewing on smaller mobile devices.

-Enhanced page speed — Quick page loading in web browsers or on mobile devices is essential in preventing visitors from getting impatient and moving on to a different site
+Quick page loading in web browsers or on mobile devices is essential in preventing visitors from getting impatient and moving on to a different site.

-Link building — Getting other high-quality sites to link back to your own
+Getting other high-quality sites to link back to your own.

-Technical Content — Looking after technical details like making sure pages have clean, well-formatted URLs or an updated SSL certificate
+Looking after technical details like making sure pages have clean, well-formatted URLs or an updated SSL certificate.

 What is SEM?